 - When work is held exclusively between the centers, taper turning is achievable.

 - The alignment of the lathe centers will be altered (steep tapers cannot be turned), resulting in damage to the work’s center drilled holes.

 Compound rest method

 Tapering using a swivel compound slide will be the second most straightforward method of creating a taper after that.
 It can only be used on short tapers.
 On the compound slide, the angle that has been chosen is half that needed for the taper to be included.
-It is necessary to use caution in order to prevent bad ending.
+It is necessary to use caution in order to prevent a bad ending.

-Even while this technique may provide very accurate results, it has certain limitations owing to the absence of an automated feed and because the length of taper is limited by how far the slide can travel.
+Even though this technique may provide very accurate results, it has certain limitations owing to the absence of an automated feed and because the length of the taper is limited by how far the slide can travel.
 It is possible to adjust the compound rest base to the necessary angle for taper turning since it is graded in degrees.

 It is essential to know the included angle of the taper that will be machined in order to perform the operation.
 In the case of two crossing straight lines, an included angle is produced by and between them.
 The angle formed between the taper and the centerline is one-half of the included angle, and it is this angle that the compound rest will be adjusted for when it is assembled.